tenzir/tenzir/web/blog/vast-v3.0/index.md

 - Remove this comment
 - Find a better title
 - Create an iamge for the blog post
-- Write about export and import pipelines as the headlining feature
-- Write about new syntax for pipelines in configuration
 - Optional: Make CEF a builtin rather than a plugin; there's little need for it to be a plugin as it has no additional dependencies.
 --->